freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-60.english.md

 ## Description
 <section id='description'>

-Use `instagramLine` and your data to set the `d` attribute for this path.
+Use your `instagramLine` variable and your data to set the `d` attribute for this path like you did for the other two.
 </section>

 ## Instructions